RaspAP/raspap-docs/docs/quick.md

 If you have forked this project to your own GitHub repo, this option lets you override the default GitHub repo (`RaspAP/raspap-webgui`) used to install RaspAP.
 An alternate repository name is a required parameter.

 #### -b, --branch `<name>`
-Similarly, this option overrides the default git branch (`master`).
+Similarly, this option overrides the default git branch.
 This is useful if you have created a feature branch (`my-feature`) and wish to perform an installation using the Quick Installer.
 An alternate branch name is a required parameter.

 An example combining the `repo` and `branch` options is given below:
 ```